Popsonn/bart-text-summarisation/README.md

 ## 🎯 Results

-After training on the clothing reviews dataset, the model generates summaries like:
+After training on the clothing reviews dataset, the model generates concise summaries from longer review text:

 | Original Review                                                                                      | Original Summary               | Generated Summary                   |
 |----------------------------------------------------------------------------------------------------|-------------------------------|-----------------------------------|
 | "I love this dress!
 The fit is perfect and the material is so comfortable.
 Great for both casual and dressy occasions.
 Would definitely recommend..." | "Perfect dress, comfortable material" | "Love dress perfect fit comfortable material" |

+### Output Files
-The model generates a CSV file (`random_summaries.csv`) containing:
+- The training process generates a new CSV file with your results
+- A sample file (`random_summaries.csv`) is included showing 100 examples with:
   - Original review text
   - Original summaries
   - Generated summaries

-Use this for evaluation and comparison.
+Use these files for evaluation and comparison of model performance.

 ## 🔍 Example Output

 - **Original Review:** "This sweater is amazing quality and fits perfectly.
 The color is exactly as shown and shipping was fast..."
 - **Original Summary:** "Amazing quality sweater"
 - **Generated Summary:** "Sweater amazing quality fits perfectly"

+## ⚙️ Hardware Requirements

+- **Minimum**: 8GB RAM, CPU-only training (slower)
+- **Recommended**: 16GB+ RAM, NVIDIA GPU with 8GB+ VRAM
+- **GPU Support**: CUDA-compatible GPU for faster training

+## 🤝 Contributing

+1. Fork the repository
+2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+4. Push to the branch (`git push origin feature/AmazingFeature`)
+5. Open a Pull Request

 ## 📝 License